hjd1964/CloudSensorEvoPlus/README.md

 - Onewire
 - i2cmaster

-See CloudSensorEvoPlus.Doc for more detail
+See the Cloud Sensor Evo Plus.doc for more detail